Dpdl-io/DpdlEngine/doc/Dpdl_howto.md

 Dpdl 'struct' can conveniently also be <ins>**compiled into a pure native java bytecode object**</ins>, and accessed and handled in the same way as ordinary java objects (classes).

-The Dpdl API function **`genObjCodegenObjCode(...)`** accepts as input defined Dpdl objects, in this case a 'struct' and compiles it to native java bytecode object.
+The Dpdl API function **`genObjCode(...)`** accepts as input defined Dpdl objects, in this case a 'struct' and compiles it to native java bytecode object.
 The returned object can than be handled as accessed as an ordinary object and therefore also be used in native java code.

 When defining an embedded java code section via **`>>java`** keyword, the contained java <ins>methods are also compiled</ins> into bytecode.